 Pour a little more oil into the pan in which the beef was browned and fry the bacon for 2–3 minutes, or until the fat crisps and browns.
 Scatter the bacon over the meat.
 Add a touch more oil to the frying pan and fry the chopped onion over a low heat for 5–6 minutes, stirring often until softened.
 Stir the garlic into the pan and cook for 1 minute more.

 Add the onion and garlic to the pan with the meat and pour over the wine.
 Stir in the tomato purée and 150ml/5fl oz water.
 Crumble over the stock cube, add the herbs and bring to a simmer.
 Stir well, cover with a lid and transfer to the oven.
 Cook for 1½ –1¾ hours, or until the beef is almost completely tender.

 While the beef is cooking, peel the button onions.
 Put the onions in a heatproof bowl and cover with just-boiled water.
 Leave to stand for five minutes and then drain.
 When the onions are cool enough to handle, trim off the root close to the end so they don’t fall apart and peel off the skin.

-A few minutes before the beef is ready, melt half of the butter in a large non-stick frying pan with a touch of oil and fry the onions over a medium heat for about five minutes, or until golden-brown on all sides.
+A few minutes before the beef is ready, melt half of the butter in a large non-stick frying pan with a touch of oil and fry the onions over a medium heat for about 5 minutes, or until golden brown on all sides.
 Tip into a bowl.
-Add the remaining butter and mushrooms to the pan and cook for 2-3 minutes over a fairly high heat until golden-brown, turning often.
+Add the remaining butter and mushrooms to the pan and cook for 2–3 minutes over a fairly high heat until golden brown, turning often.

 Mix the cornflour with the water in a small bowl until smooth.

 To serve, remove the thyme stalks.
-Sprinkle the casserole with freshly chopped parsley and serve.
+Sprinkle the casserole with parsley and serve.